The MTA states that Congestion Relief Zone tolling remains in effect.

 Look up Toll rates.

-Only vehicles connected with an E-ZPass New York account can enroll for a discount plan or exemption.
+Only vehicles connected with an E-ZPass NY account can enroll for a discount or exemption plan.

 Discounts